NA status in Fantasy Baseball

-- Players who are on the MLB Paternity Leave List.
+- Are on the MLB Paternity Leave List.

-- Players who have been sent to the minor leagues or are not on an official 40-man roster.
+- Have been sent to the minor leagues or aren't on an official 40-man roster.

 - Example: Non-roster invitees to spring training.

-- Players who are injured for an indefinite amount of time but have not been placed on the official MLB Disabled List.
+- Are injured for an indefinite amount of time but haven't been placed on the official MLB Disabled List.

-- Please note: When players are placed on the DL by an MLB team, there may be a short period where a player displays NA status (as they have been removed from the MLB team's 25-man active roster) prior to being updated with DL status by our data provider.
+- When players are placed on the DL by an MLB team, there can be a short period where a player displays NA status (as they've been removed from the MLB team's 25-man active roster) prior to being updated with DL status by our data provider.